 Year 4 child

-Bradford Secondary Schools Linking
+Bradford Secondary Schools

-Secondary school linking is a unique opportunity, crafting a safe space for students who would not normally get a chance to know each other- through joint activities on link days.
+Secondary Schools Linking is a unique opportunity, crafting a safe space for students who would not normally get a chance to know each other- through joint activities on link days.
 The programme encourages pupils to feel confident and curious as they meet people of different cultures, faiths and beliefs.
 It also aims to instil recognition and respect for diversity and a meaningful encounter for both students and staff.

 Secondary linking can be a way to enhance aspects of SMSC, PSHCE, British Values and Religious Literacy provision within a school.
-It can also be rooted in the curriculum to ensure pupils make progress through collaborative work.
+It can be rooted in the curriculum to ensure pupils make progress through collaborative work.

 We try to offer creative and bespoke ways to help as many secondary schools to take part in linking.
 Some of the things that we did this year include: